A perturbative triples correction to relativistic Quadratic Unitary Coupled Cluster Method: Theory, Implementation and Benchmarking: Theoretical framework

-Where $\ket{\Phi_{0}}$ is generally, but not necessarily, a Hartree-Fock determinant.
-The $\hat{\sigma}=\hat{T}-\hat{T}^{\dagger}$ denotes an anti-hermitian cluster operator, where $\hat{T}$ denotes the standard coupled cluster operator.
+Where $\ket{\Phi_{0}}$ is generally, but not necessarily, a Dirac Hartree-Fock determinant.
+The $\hat{\sigma}=\hat{T}-\hat{T}^{\dagger}$ denotes an anti-hermitian cluster operator, where $\hat{T}$ and $\hat{T}^{\dagger}$ denote the standard CC excitation and de-excitation operators, respectively.
 The operator $\hat{\sigma}$ is generally restricted to one and two-body excitations, leading to the unitary coupled cluster singles and doubles (UCCSD) method.

 Where,